Animal Farm by George Orwell: The Timeless Tale of Power, Betrayal, and Rebellion

 1. Allegory of the Russian Revolution: “Animal Farm” is an allegory for the Russian Revolution of 1917 and the early years of the Soviet Union.
 Animal characters in the story represent key figures and groups in the revolution, with Napoleon the pig symbolizing Joseph Stalin, Snowball representing Leon Trotsky, and other animals representing different classes and groups within Russian society.

-3. Orwell’s Preface on Censorship: Orwell wrote a preface titled “The Freedom of the Press,” intended for the original publication of “Animal Farm,” where he discussed the dangers of self-censorship in a culture of fear.
-This preface was not included in the first edition and remained unpublished until the 1970s.
+2. Orwell’s Preface on Censorship: Orwell wrote a preface titled “The Freedom of the Press,” intended for the original publication of “Animal Farm,” where he discussed the dangers of self-censorship in a culture of fear.

-6. Universal Themes: Despite its specific allegory to the Soviet Union, “Animal Farm” explores universal themes of power, corruption, and betrayal.
-It illustrates how ideals can be corrupted by those in power, a message that has resonated in various political contexts since its publication.
+5. Universal Themes: Despite its specific allegory to the Soviet Union, “Animal Farm” explores universal themes of power, corruption, and betrayal.

 Conclusion Animal Farm